Training structure

 15h

-The aim of this course is to help students build their career plans and find internships, while beginning to prepare for their integration into professional life through a comprehensive and personal vision of possible career paths.
+The objective of this EU is to support students in developing their career plans and searching for internships, while beginning to prepare for their integration into professional life by providing a comprehensive and personalized overview of possible career paths.

-In concrete terms, a series of meetings with various participants introduces the doctoral thesis (presentation of the GAIA doctoral school, presentations by thesis students) and the professional environment targeted by the different career paths (research careers and the non-academic sector).
-Activities specific to each pathway then enable students to better target the scientific fields most closely aligned with their career plans.
-Finally, TD sessions are designed to prepare students to write scientific articles in English.
+In practical terms, meetings with various stakeholders provide an opportunity to present the doctoral thesis (presentation of the GAIA doctoral school, presentations by doctoral students) and the professional network targeted by the various courses (research professions and non-academic sector).
+Activities specific to each course then enable students to better target the scientific fields most relevant to their professional projects.
+Finally, tutorial sessions are designed to prepare students for writing scientific articles in English.

-Ecology: concepts and experiments
+Ecology: Concepts and Experiments

 ECTS